Esri/storymap-tour/README.md

  * Edit the line **webmap:""** to **include your web map id** between the quotes
  * Optionally remove samples folder and Readme.pdf
  * Copy files to your web server root or in a specific folder

-For detailed instructions and recommendations, please refer to the **[Readme document](https://github.com/Esri/map-tour-storytelling-template-js/raw/master/Readme.pdf)**.

 ## Feedback